Ruiyang13/SC1015-mini-project-predicting-engagement/README.md

 ## Methodology:
 EDA:

 Data cleaning:

-Machine Learning: Several machine learning models were trained to predict like count:
+Machine Learning: Several machine learning models were trained to predict like count: Linear Regression, Decision Tree, and Random Forest.
-Linear Regression
-Decision Tree
-Random Forest
 To further improve performance, we used log transformation on the like count before training the final model.
 This helped reduce the impact of outliers and allowed the models to better learn the underlying patterns, since our like count was very right-skewed.
 We then used MSE and R-square to evalute the performance of each model, for both the train and test data.